microsoft/reactxp/docs/docs/components/text.md

 // Should the scale multiplier be capped when allowFontScaling is set to true?
 // The default of 0 indicates that the compoent should obey the global setting
 // in UserInterface which by default is uncapped.
+// Note: Most versions of React Native don’t support this interface.
 maxContentSizeMultiplier: number = 0; // Android and iOS only

 // For non-zero values, truncates with ellipsis if necessary